5,500Units Under Management

 • Can I, the landlord, find tenants myself?
 If so, what are the main marketing strategies you recommend?

-Once you hear the property manager’s answers to these questions, you should have a better idea of how they will use marketing to boost the profitability of your rental property business.
+Once you hear the property manager’s answers to these questions, you should have a better idea of how they will use marketing to boost your rental property business’s profitability.

 The right tenant will treat your property with respect, consistently pay rent on time, and make your job as a landlord easy.
-A difficult tenant, on the other hand, may damage your property, neglect to pay rent, and overwhelm you with unnecessary responsibilities.
+On the other hand, a difficult tenant may damage your property, neglect to pay rent, and overwhelm you with unnecessary responsibilities.
 So it’s easy to see how a bad tenant screening process could negatively affect your rental property business.

-That’s why you should always make sure the property manager you’re considering has a thorough tenant screening process.
+That’s why you should always ensure the property manager you’re considering has a thorough tenant screening process.
 They should screen for:

 • Prior evictions